triclops200/quickapp/README.md

 ```

 # Arg parsing utilities
-This library also contains two functions for dealing with argument handling for the generated application: parse-args and generate-flag-string.
+This library also contains two functions for dealing with argument handling for the generated application: `(quickapp:parse-args)` and `(quickapp:generate-flag-string)`.

 An example usage is shown below